nielsenjared/nielsenjared.github.io/content/blog/algorithm-quick-sort/index.md

 * What problem(s) does quick sort solve?

-* Why is it called 'quick sort'?
+* What does it mean to 'divide & conquer?

 ## How to Code the Quick Sort Algorithm